RCmags/Browser-Graphing-Calculator/README.md

 # Graphing-Calculator
-This is a basic graphing calculator implemented in Javascript and meant to be run from a web browser.
+This is a basic graphing calculator implemented in Javascript and is meant to be run from a web browser.

-The under can plot up to 3 curves at the same time and can also control the location of the graph they want to investigate.
-That is, they can scroll the graph about the X and Y axis, or increase or decrease the scale of the axes (zooming effect).
+Users can plot up to 3 equations at the same time, and they can also scroll the field of view or zoom in or out of a graph.